Shoulder Impingement Syndrome

 As with any surgery, the surgeon will weigh the costs versus the benefits of performing surgery on a particular case.
 Scar tissue is something that cannot be avoided during surgery.

 During the healing process your body will fill in tears in your shoulder (that may have caused your impingement syndrome) with dense, brittle tissue called "scar tissue".
 The human body will use scar tissue as a temporary solution and will try to build the scar tissue as fast as possible to heal tears in the soft tissue.
 Scar tissue can form fast to bring together the edges of a tear, but working fast doesn't mean that the job's done right.
 When scar tissue forms it doesn't come together as neatly as regular (healthy) tissue would.
-Scar tissue fibers will lay down over top of your tear in a cluttered, messy and jumbled up way.
+Scar tissue fibers fill in soft tissue tears in a cluttered, messy and jumbled up way.

 This is how scar tissue works.
 The scar tissue that forms in your shoulder will be unorganized and won't line up properly with the healthy tissue surrounding the tears.
 This scar tissue will also attach to everything in and around your shoulder injury including the surrounding healthy tissue as well.
 This can result in a long-term fusing together of the soft tissue in your shoulder that stiffens your shoulder reducing your mobility and making your injury even more painful!

-This is why scar tissue is weak and only a temporary solution to heal your shoulder.
+This is why scar tissue is weak - it should only ever be part of a temporary solution to heal your shoulder.
 Scar tissue is something that needs to be dealt with fast.
 If you try to get back into your regular daily activities with a mound of scar tissue in your shoulder you will have a higher risk of reinjury.
 Scar tissue is just not built to withstand the pressures of regular activity.

 Surgery may end up adding more tissue to an already narrow space inside the shoulder.
 Even worse you could end up with frozen shoulder or another impingement.
 This is why surgery is only performed as a last resort.